Here, we explore the psychology of overthinking and how to gently calm an overactive mind.

 - emotional overwhelm → grounded confidence

-Learn more about my anxiety treatment and relationship therapy services
+Explore how I can support you more with my anxiety treatment and relationship therapy services

 External Academic Sources Used